yusufatmaca/principia-computatoria/docs/os.md

 # Operating Systems and Computer System Architecture

-> "All problems in computer science can be solved by another level of indirection."
+> All problems in computer science can be solved by another level of indirection.\
 > — David Wheeler

 ## Operating Systems